 Leiden University strives to accommodate young talent, which is why it does its best to create an inspiring environment for PhD candidates.
-With the University Training Programme for PhDs we offer doctoral students a degree programme that is both complete and challenging.
+With the University Training Programme for PhDs, we offer a degree programme that is both complete and challenging.

 A PhD path is a combination of research and personal development.
 The University Training Programme for PhDs helps doctoral students further hone the skills and abilities they need.
 The programme is aimed at developing both personal skills and research skills.
 It also provides the option of taking career courses.

 This programme is offered by the faculty graduate schools and HRM Learning and Development.
 Part of the programme is compulsory, while you can choose how to complete the remaining portion based on your individual needs.
 You can get an idea about what the programme at your institute is like by looking at your own graduate school.

 Look at our courses for PhD candidatesView courses